Accessibility at CNA House

 Employees will also be trained when changes are made to this policy.

-To provide feedback on the way CNA provides its programs, goods and services to persons with disabilities:
+To request accommodation or assistance, or provide feedback on the way CNA provides its programs, goods and services to persons with disabilities:

 CNA’s response to complaints or feedback will indicate that we have received your comment, when you will hear from us and whether further action or information is needed.
 CNA will ensure the appropriate person is advised.